awsdocs/amazon-s3-userguide/doc_source/setting-repl-config-perm-overview.md

 When the source and destination buckets aren't owned by the same accounts, the owner of the destination bucket must also add a bucket policy to grant the owner of the source bucket permissions to perform replication actions, as follows\.
 In this policy, `DOC-EXAMPLE-BUCKET2` is the destination bucket\.

+If creating the role manually and not auto-generating, ensure that you set the role path as `/service-role/` so that it can be used as per the below policy.
+For more information, see [IAM Identifiers](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html)

 ```
 {
    "Version":"2012-10-17",